Vaccines and Autism – What We Know

 While there are many who believe that vaccines do cause autism, there is no research based or scientific evidence at this time to suggest a direct link between vaccines and autism.
 Parents should be aware that vaccinations are an ever-important and consistently safe way to help ensure the health and well-being of their children.

 For an appropriate autism diagnosis, it is important to work with a qualified professional who specializes in autism spectrum disorder and knows the true signs of the condition.
-If you believe your child has autism or need to know more about the disorder, reach out to Lighthouse Autism Center for information.
+If you believe your child has autism or need to know more about the disorder, contact us for information.